 What Happens If You Eat Expired Bacon?

 Every year, over 48 million people suffer from food poisoning in the USA.
 Its key reason is raw or rotten meat.
 It means that consuming expired bacon is hugely harmful to your body.
+That’s why you need to know can you eat expired bacon.

 The problems may happen if you eat expired bacon, including Tapeworms, Toxoplasmosis, and Trichinosis.
 Bad bacon may have bacteria like Staphylococcus, Salmonella, Escherichia coli, Clostridium, and Campylobacter.